Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 The General Case
 ................

-Both multiple inheritance and polymorphism are automatically managed by WOOPER: even if our cat class does not define a ``getAge`` method, it can nevertheless readily be called on a cat instance, as it is inherited from its mother classes (here from ``class_Creature``, an indirect mother class).
+Both multiple inheritance and polymorphism are automatically managed by WOOPER: even if our cat class does not define a ``getAge/1`` request, it can nevertheless readily be called on a cat instance, as it is inherited from its mother classes (here from ``class_Creature``, an indirect mother class).

 Therefore all creature instances can be handled the same, regardless of their actual classes: